hasantarek2002/Programming-Platform/README.md

 The given directory path access should be changed to all user accesses by writing the following command:
 #chmod 777 directoryPath

+C and C++ must be installed in the server computer.

 Then we need to create the database by running the following two files

 https://github.com/hasantarek2002/Programming-Platform/blob/master/database/createDB.php